 1. Fish where the fish are

 There were more than 14 billion basic searches in December (comSore) vs 285 million watching TV in one month (Nielsen).
 Consumers rely on daily searches for news and information.
-The types of PR and communications need to understand consumer search methods and their preferences (keywords) of their clients and the publications they want their clients to be covered about.
+The types of PR and communications need to understand consumer search methods and their preferences (keywords) of their clients and the publications they want their clients to cover about.

 2. Journalists rely on search

 According to TopRank’s “Journalist Use of Search survey”, 91% of journalists, editors and journalists tested using standard search engines such as Google, Yahoo or Bing to do their job.
-That popularity was reflected in the findings of the recently published “Social Media & Online Usage Study” by George washington University and Cision where 100% of those surveyed use Google to research news.
+That popularity was reflected in the findings of the recently published “Social Media & Online Usage Study” by George Washington University and Cision where 100% of those surveyed use Google to research news.

 3. Preparation is more than SEO

-Search engine optimization, digital content creation, social media creation and micromedia optimization (i.e. real-time SEO) are all buzwords that represent opportunities for Media Relations and communication professionals to influence availability by making it easier with different types of search engines to find, index and place their content.
+Search engine optimization, digital content creation, social media creation and micromedia optimization (i.e. real-time SEO) are all buzzwords that represent opportunities for Media Relations and communication professionals to influence availability by making it easier with different types of search engines to find, index and place their content.

 It is very important that social media understand the different search options consumers and the media use to spread and feed the news.
 If the content is not searched, it can be improved.
 That includes everything from media releases to videos to Tweets.

 Search Engine Optimization or “SEO” as an umbrella term usually cares about any type of activity that influences any type of search engine to do what you do best and hopefully reap the recommended content.
 Most people claim to make content easier to see on Google, Yahoo or Bing when using SEO tactics.

 It is important to note that many publishers are already using SEO tactics to make their news articles better available for search and ranking.
 These efforts have led to a significant increase in traffic on online news sites, enhancing advertising attraction.